Boullanger Island: Description

-Fauna & flora
+Fauna and flora

 The island is inhabited by an endemic species of marsupial mouse, Sminthopsis boullangerensis, the Boullanger Island dunnart.
 It was formerly considered a subspecies of the grey-bellied dunnart (S. griseoventer), for which reason it was not assessed by the IUCN in 2008 (although it was classed as critically endangered in the 1996 list).
 The EPBC Act classifies the Boullanger Island dunnart as vulnerable.